Jason has been an online writer for over 12 years. His articles focus on everything from philosophy to delicious recipes.

-I personally use 3 Dutch guilder coins, since my time in Netherlands has special significance to me, and with the advent of the euro, these coins are out of circulation.
+I personally use three Dutch guilder coins, since my time in the Netherlands has special significance to me, and with the advent of the euro, these coins are out of circulation.
 For my parents, I bought pennies off eBay minted on the years of their birth, of their immigration to the US, and of their marriage.

 I keep the coins in a simple, small Chinese silk coin holder.
 As long as you don't accidentally use the coins to pay for something, you can store them however you like.